Hong Kong is currently being ruled by the barbarian Beijing regime not because

 Liu Lianhua (劉匪聯華),

-Command before he left China for Hong Kong in 2010 to take up the position
+Region Command before he left China for Hong Kong in 2011 to take up the

 V